-Making course topics and ideas come alive
+Making course topics come alive

 Deepening thinking about a topic

 Another idea is to hand out two index cards to each student at the end of a unit or class.
-Ask students to complete the following sentences, one on each card: “I still have a question about…” and “I can answer a question about…” Create subgroups and ask each group to select the most pertinent “question to ask” and the most interesting “question to answer” from the cards of their group members.
+Ask students to complete the following sentences, one on each card: “I still have a question about…” and “I can answer a question about….”
+Create groups and ask each to select the most pertinent “question to ask” and the most interesting “question to answer” from the cards of their group members.
 Reconvene as a class and ask the groups to share their questions and answers.
 For each question raised, ask if another student has an answer before you provide your own.

-- Generate answers.
 This is the most common task for groups.
 Give subgroups one or more question(s) to answer about course reading material or lecture content.

-Divide your lecture material into short segments (e.g., three tenminute segments).
-Divide students into the same number of groups (e.g., three, one for each segment).
+Divide your lecture material into short segments (e.g., three ten-minute segments).
+Divide students into the same number of groups (i.e., one for each segment).
 Ask the first group to prepare a short quiz on the first segment of your lecture.
 The quiz should take no more than five minutes to prepare.
 The other groups can use this time to review their notes.
 The first team then quizzes the other groups, either as a whole, or in turn, assigning points to a team when a question is answered correctly.
 Repeat this process with the other groups after your next lecture segment(s).

 Have pairs of students respond to each other’s written drafts.
 Depending on the time you have available, ask them to provide oral or written feedback, informal comments, or answers to specific questions, such as “What is the thesis?
 What arguments are most/least successful?
 What do you still want to know about the topic?”